 "This year we have had a host of team goals for each tournament and we talk about it after each round," said junior Salant, who has captured four individual titles this season.
 "We know we need to start each day like it is completely new.
 We need to stay on an even keel and not get too excited about any one day."

 DeSanty's team is more equipped to do that this year with four of five players -- Salant, senior Becky Miller, junior Emily Wickstrom and sophomore Shelby Shote -- having experienced the highs and lows of last year's tournament.
-The four, along with sophomore Paige Whidby, have also improved as the Ephs' six wins in seven tournaments shows.

 "We are so far ahead of where we were last year," DeSanty said. " We have more competitive experience and are scoring better.
 And it's not just our top five.
 Our entire team has played better."

 Salant, whose emergence from good to elite has helped lift everyone's game, agrees.

 "The whole team is really focused," Salant said.
 "Our practices have been very competitive and we have great team chemistry."